DomNidy/obsidian-embedder/README.md

 - **`./output/some_document_chunk_summary_comparison.txt`:** This file contains each original chunk and its associated summary, along with the lengths of the two.
 Primarily used to inspect how good the LLM is doing at summarizing.

 - **`./output/some_document_summaries_only.txt`:** This file contains each chunk summary separated by newlines.

+### Pipeline for chunking, summarizing, and preparing for RAG systems

+1. **Document Source:** Create (or find an existing) a directory of documents (.txt, .md) files that you would like to perform RAG on.
+Example: `/my_documents`

+2. **Chunking & Summarizing:** Split documents into chunks and create summaries of each chunk.
+This extracts the key concepts, compresses the token count, and generally speaking, makes the data more suitable for RAG.
+This step can be performed with the document summarizer tool, example: `python tools/document_summarizer/main.py --document_dir "/my_documents" --output_dir "./summaries"`

+3. **Combining Summaries:** The output of the summarizer tool is a large list of .txt files, one for each document input to the tool.
+To combine these summaries into a single structured XML file, you can run the `tools/document_summarizer/combine_summaries.sh` script, example: `tools/document_summarizer/combine_summaries.sh ./summaries combined_summaries.xml`

+4. **Setup Vector DB:** _TODO: Finish this_